SvenGroot/JumboCore/doc/UserGuide/Samples.md

 it generates group-dependent transactions from the input and runs the FP-Growth algorithm on each group.
 Finally, the results from each group are aggregated to form the final result.

-The number of groups should be carefully selected so that the number of items per group it not too large.
+The number of groups should be carefully selected so that the number of items per group is not too large.
 Ideally, each group should have 5-10 items at most for a large database.

-The input for this job should be a plain text file (or files) where each line represents a transaction containing a space-delimited list of transactions.
+The input for this job should be a plain text file (or files) where each line represents a transaction containing a space-delimited list of items.

 This example demonstrates a more complicated Jumbo job, with several stages including more than one stage with file input.
 Several of its tasks are implemented as task type classes,